adeadedeji72/dareyio-pbl-project20/project20-docker.md

 - MYSQL_USER mysql username for user export as environment variable
 - MYSQL_PASS mysql password for the user exported as environment varaible
 - MYSQL_DBNAME mysql databse name "toolingdb"

+ 5. Run the Tooling App
+Containerization of an application starts with creation of a file with a special name - 'Dockerfile' (without any extensions).
+This can be considered as a 'recipe' or 'instruction' that tells Docker how to pack your application into a container.
+In this project, you will build your container from a pre-created Dockerfile, but as a DevOps, you must also be able to write Dockerfiles.

+You can watch [this video](https://www.youtube.com/watch?v=hnxI-K10auY) to get an idea how to create your Dockerfile and build a container from it.